animal-tree/Writing-stuff-2/Theories/Magic-Smartwatch-Probabilities.md

 - A better way to visualize is a curve going into and out of space at varying orientations.
   - I think these "heads" are just going up and down in a concealed dimension but oriented in variable "polarity" ways perpendicular to velocity.
 - The wristwatch just visually literalizes the math of that.
+  - It can also be described as a vibrating compass and/or $\theta_\omega$ can be replaced with a simple harmonic oscillator (phase acceleration = -frequency * phase).